svirgilgood/rdf-exports/src/data/3-Tips-For-Better-Shacl.md

 ## Closed shapes

-- A Closed shape means that only the properties defined in the shape can be used on an instance of that shape.
+- A closed shape means that only the properties defined in the shape can be used on an instance of that shape.
 - A closed shape breaks the Open World Assumption
 - Closed shapes allow for greater control over your constraints
 - Closed shapes mean no additional data can be included